Oprah Winfrey: Television

 Dr. Phil has been criticized as being at best, simplistic and, at worst, ineffective or harmful.
 The National Alliance on Mental Illness has called Dr. Phil's conduct "unethical" and "incredibly irresponsible".
 Dr. Oz (Mehmet Oz) has been criticized by various medical publications and physicians for spreading pseudoscience Dr. Oz's promotion of various "miracle pills" (especially those aimed at weight loss), One website, Science-Based Medicine, said "No other show on television can top The Dr. Oz Show for the sheer magnitude of bad health advice it consistently offers, all while giving everything a veneer of credibility".

-Multiple publications have called on Winfrey to denounce medical statements made by her former proteges long after her show ended.
+Multiple publications have called on Winfrey to denounce medical statements made by her former protégés long after her show ended.
 For example, there were calls for her to denounce Dr. Oz in 2020 reaction to his comments about coronavirus and his promotion of a poorly vetted drug as a cure.

 On January 15, 2008, Winfrey and Discovery Communications announced plans to change Discovery Health Channel into a new channel called OWN: Oprah Winfrey Network.
 It was scheduled to launch in 2009 but was delayed, and actually launched on January 1, 2011.

 The series finale of The Oprah Winfrey Show aired on May 25, 2011.

 In January 2017, CBS announced that Winfrey would join 60 Minutes as a special contributor on the Sunday evening news magazine program starting in September 2017.
 The National Museum of African American History and Culture in 2018 opened a special exhibit on Winfrey's cultural influence through television.
 Winfrey left 60 Minutes by the end of 2018.